MaharzanNaresh/php7/README.md

 var_dump($x["aharr"] ?? $x["waharr"] ?? $x["yarr"]); // string(16) "meaningful_value"
 ```

-f. **Throwables**
+ **f.Throwables**

 PHP 7 has introduced exceptions as a replacement for fatal or recoverable fatal errors.
-These exceptions do not extend Exception, but instead extend a new class BaseException and are named EngineException, TypeException, and ParseException.
+These exceptions do not extend `Exception`, but instead extend a new class `BaseException` and are named `EngineException`, `TypeException`, and `ParseException`.

 ```php
 <?php